 Microsoft Surface comes with a high-resolution display packing millions of pixels for delivering as clear as possible to the human eye.
 However, it also causes issues when you are using some software or old applications that don’t aware of display scaling.

-Why do we need custom resolutions on Microsoft Surface?
+- Why do you need custom resolutions on Microsoft Surface?

-- Working with applications that not support high DPI.
+- When you are working with applications that do not support high DPI.

-- Fix problems existed when working on multiple displays with different display scaling.
+- When you want to fix problems while you working on multiple displays with different display scaling.

-- Optimize gaming performance with a lower resolution and a right 3:2 aspect ratio.
+- When you want to optimize gaming performance with a lower resolution and the right 3:2 aspect ratio.

-Here is some information about native resolution and scaling and resolution at 100% scaling you might need when you want to add a custom resolution on your Surface.
+Here is some information about native resolution and resolution at 100% scaling you might need when you want to add a custom resolution on your Surface.

 |Device Name||Native Resolution & Scaling||Resolution at 100% Scaling|

 |Surface Go||1800 x 1200 (150%)||1200 x 800 (100%)|